stephen-bunn/chalky/docs/source/getting-started.rst

 Now that you have a :class:`~chalky.chalk.Chalk` instance to work with, you can apply it to a string using either the ``|`` or ``+`` operators.
+Or you can simply call the chalk instance with the desired string.

 .. code-block:: python

    print(my_chalk | "Hello, World!")
    print(my_chalk + "Hello, World!")
+   print(my_chalk("Hello, World!"))

 When applying the chalk instance to a string, it will build the appropriate ANSI escape sequences to style the string and automatically add the reset sequence to the end of the